 Oscar winning support

-Doc Society, which provides advice, funding and training for aspiring, independent filmmakers, credits the success of its London office since the start of 2018 to HR consultancy, Cream HR, which has helped the organisation to grow its UK team.
+Doc Society, which provides advice, funding and training for aspiring, independent filmmakers, credits some of the success of its London office since the start of 2018 to HR consultancy, Cream HR, which has helped the organisation to grow its UK team.

 Director of Doc Society, Sandra Whipham, commented on the organisation’s expansion in the UK and the role Cream HR played in it.